PortingPivot/Caxton-Mirrored/README.md

   // Whether to invert the signed distance field.
   // If your glyphs appear inverted, then try changing this setting.
   "invert": false,
-  // The shadow offset, as a multiple of the memefont pixel size.
-  "shadow_offset": 0.5,
   // The size of each page in the texture atlas.
   "page_size": 4096,
   // This option is used to set variation axis coordinates in variable fonts.